EFI131/assembler/README.md

 # assembler
-A mini assembler of an imaginary architecture
+A mini assembler of an imaginary architecture - written in ansi c.